Sai-Dangade777/TravelMinds/README.md

 ---

 ✅ You’re all set!
-Enjoy using **YatraZen - AI-Based Trip Planner** 🚀
+Enjoy using TravelMinds - AI-Based Trip Planner 🚀